 Sticking with mosaic tiles, New York-based interior designer, Young Huh, shows how a minimalist can take on arabesque patterns.
 The key here is to use a monochromatic version so as not to disrupt the overall simplicity of a minimal aesthetic.
 What’s more, although this may seem counter intuitive to the minimalist mindset, don’t be afraid to go big with your accent tile.
 As Young Huh herself suggests, too little will make it get lost on a wall, completely defeating the point of incorporating the pattern in the first place.

-On the other end of the interior design scale, Esther Ben-Hamu, interior designer and owner of The Satin Stripe, delights with a no holds barred, riot of color inspired interpretation of the arabesque pattern.
+On the other end of the interior design scale, Esther Ben-Hamu delights with a no holds barred, riot of color inspired interpretation of the arabesque pattern.
 Here, the pattern is given a lively Latino influenced update with the use of vivid orange, brilliant magenta and pretty pinks.
 The extensive use of the bold pattern and strong color in this room really help to bring dynamism and personality to the space.
-We like how the drama is balanced by simple, solid colored furnishings, ensuring that the interior remains chic and visually streamlined.
+I like how the drama is balanced by simple, solid colored furnishings, ensuring that the interior remains chic and visually streamlined.

 Walls are not the only way to make a statement with arabesque patterns – did you know that they can also be incorporated into smaller furnishings?
 Jamie Sallmén leads the way with these cute printed plant pots.
 Stay true to the Middle Eastern theme by using the pots to house succulents – by far the easiest plants to care for (perfect for those of us missing green thumbs).

 Another way for the commitment-phobe to embrace arabesque patterns is through an intricate hanging light fixture, a la Leanne Ford.
-The burnished bronze and elaborate metalwork stand in striking contrast to the white on white theme and au naturale wooden accents.
+The burnished bronze stands in striking contrast to the white on white theme and au naturale wooden accents.
 The result is an elegant entryway befitting of a contemporary 21st century home.

-One of our favorite arabesque pattern-inspired Instagram finds is this exquisite marble and porcelain sink, featured on 1001arabicinteriors.
+One of my favorite arabesque pattern-inspired Instagram finds is this exquisite marble and porcelain sink.
 The delicate pattern offers an unexpected counterpoint to the thick marble.
-We love the idea of featuring this sink in an all-white minimalist bathroom – what a nice surprise for guests to uncover when washing their hands!
+I love the idea of featuring this sink in an all-white minimalist bathroom – what a nice surprise for guests to uncover when washing their hands!